valterfi/interview-question2/README.md

 This is a very basic spring-boot app.
 Run it (using `mvn spring-boot:run`) or your favorite IDE.
 Try the url `http://localhost:5000/greeting?name=David`, it should return the string: "Hello David".

-There is also a package persistence which contains a basic CRUD example with persistence - this will be addressed in part 3.

 # Requirements
 ### Part one - Basic local service
 We would like to create 2 APIs,